 |Saginaw River Rear Range, MI|

 Description: Expansive Saginaw Bay lies between Michigan’s thumb and the rest of the state’s Lower Peninsula.
 As Michigan was preparing to become a state, it adopted a constitution in 1835 that made it the duty of the state to encourage internal improvements such as roads and canals.
-One project that was contemplated at this time was linking the Saginaw River, which flowed into Saginaw Bay, with the Grand River, which flowed into Lake Michigan.
+One project that was contemplated at this time was linking Saginaw River, which flowed into Saginaw Bay, with Grand River, which flowed into Lake Michigan.

 The commerce of this place is considerable, and increasing; the lumber trade alone will soon be of important value, and well worthy of this guide to its location.
 Saganaw city is twenty miles up the river of the same name; the citizens of which town look forward to great increase in their prosperity when the canal, now being made, is completed, connecting the waters of Saganaw river with those of Grand river, on lake Michigan; by which internal navigation a lengthy voyage on the lakes is obviated.

 Work on the Northern Canal, designed to link Saginaw Bay and Lake Michigan, began in 1838 but was abandoned the following year when the newly formed State of Michigan failed to provide the necessary funding.
 Even without the canal, marking the river was still deemed important, and in 1839, President Martin Van Buren had the government purchase forty acres of land at the mouth of the river from the Chippewa Indians.